gayeongpark/gayeongpark.github.io/_posts/2024-09-28-LOGICAL-SECURITY.md

 ## Public Key Infrastructure (PKI)

-Public Key Infrastructure (PKI) is a comprehensive system designed to manage public and private keys, enabling secure data exchange through asymmetric encryption.
-It consists of hardware, software, policies, procedures, and people, ensuring secure communications, such as when connecting to HTTPS websites.

-1. HTTPS Connection : When I visit a secure website, like `https://google.com`, my web browser communicates with a certificate authority (CA), which provides the server's public key.
-The browser then creates a shared secret key (used for symmetric encryption) and securely sends it to the web server using the server’s public key.

-2. Asymmetric and Symmetric Encryption

-   - Asymmetric encryption : Involves a pair of keys (public and private).
-The browser encrypts the shared secret with the server’s public key, which only the server can decrypt with its private key.
-This ensures secure key exchange.

-   - Symmetric encryption : Once both the browser and server share the secret key, they use it to create a secure tunnel (using algorithms like AES) for encrypted data transmission.

-3. Authentication and Confidentiality

-   - Authentication : Ensures that the server is who it claims to be (e.g., google.com), thanks to the digital certificate issued by a trusted CA.

-   - Confidentiality : Ensures only the intended parties (browser and server) can read the data transferred via the encrypted tunnel.

-4. Public Key Infrastructure vs. Public Key Cryptography
+**Public Key Infrastructure (PKI)** is an entire system of hardware, software, policies, procedures, and people that is based on asymmetric encryption.
+HTTPS connection is part of PKI.
+It manages digital certificates, including their issuance, revocation, and verification, providing a framework for secure communication and authentication.

-   - Public Key Cryptography refers to the process of encryption and decryption using asymmetric keys.
+**Public Key Cryptography** refers to the process of encryption and decryption using asymmetric keys as one small part of the overall PKI architecture.

-   - PKI is a broader system encompassing key management, certificate issuance, validation, and the entire process of securing communications.

-5. Certificate Authority (CA) : The trusted third party responsible for issuing digital certificates, verifying the authenticity of the public key, and maintaining global trust among CAs.
+### Key Components & Process

+1. Asymmetric Encryption

+   - In PKI, public and private keys are generated, typically by a trusted third-party known as a Certificate Authority (CA).
+   - Public Key: Accessible to anyone, used to encrypt data.
+   - Private Key: Held securely by the owner (e.g., a web server), used to decrypt data.
+   - Example: When visiting a secure website (HTTPS), your browser retrieves the website's public key from the CA, then encrypts a random shared secret key.
+The server decrypts this with its private key, establishing a secure connection.

+2. Symmetric Encryption

+   - After initial secure key exchange via asymmetric encryption, symmetric encryption (e.g., AES) is used for efficient, bulk data transfer through an encrypted tunnel like TLS/SSL.

+3. Certificate Authority (CA)

+   - A CA issues digital certificates, ensuring the legitimacy of keys by verifying the identity of key owners.
+   - This authentication step confirms the identity of the server or client, forming the basis of trust in PKI.

+4. Key Escrow

-6. Key Escrow : A secure method of storing encryption keys with a third party, allowing retrieval in cases where keys are lost or needed for legal investigations.
-While key escrow is beneficial, it introduces security risks since unauthorized access to the escrow keys could compromise large amounts of data.
+   - Secure storage of cryptographic keys by a third party in case keys are lost or needed for legal reasons.

-7. Security Considerations : PKI provides an essential framework for secure communication, but its components, especially key escrow, must be managed with stringent security measures to prevent unauthorized access.
+   - Essential for organizations where encrypted data must remain accessible (e.g., if an employee leaves with encrypted data).
+   - Security Concern: Key escrow introduces a risk if an unauthorized party gains access to the stored keys.

 ## Digital Certificates

-Digital Certificate : A digitally-signed electronic document that binds a public key with a user's identity (can be a person, server, or device).
+Digital Certificate is a digitally-signed electronic document that binds a public key with a user's identity (can be a person, server, or device).
 Commonly follows the X.509 standard in PKI (Public Key Infrastructure).

 ### Types of Certificates